andreaskweber/php-boilerplate/README.md

 - Dedicated environment per php project
 - Share your environment with other developers
-- Fully pre configured to kick start your new project
+- Fully preconfigured to kick start your new project
 - Use a massive toolchain to make developing a great pleasure

 ## Getting started